kshedden/case_studies/methods/writing-tips.md

   implications.
 Be realistic about what can be accomplished when addressing a complex and challenging question with a single limited data set.
-  Avoid making sweeping conclusions or suggesting without qualification that your findings support specific actions to be made in the "real world".
+  Avoid making sweeping conclusions or suggesting without qualification that your findings support specific policy actions to be made in the "real world".
-  One analysis of one data set will only very rarely allow definitive or deeply novel insights to be gained.
+  Remember that one brief analysis of one data set will only very rarely allow definitive or deeply novel insights to be gained.

 * Avoid "straw man" arguments, for example, spending a lot of time